Dwight School: Divisions and houses

-There are four co-educational divisions at Dwight School: The Riverside campus (preschool-kindergarten) occupies three buildings on Riverside Boulevard between 66th and 68th Streets.
+There are four co-educational divisions at Dwight School: The Riverside campus (preschool-kindergarten) occupies three buildings on Riverside Boulevard between West 66th and 68th Streets.
 The Lower School (grades 1–5) is located on the main campus and occupies a brownstone at 17 West 88th Street.
 The middle school (grades 6–8) and the upper school (grades 9–12) are also located on the main campus but primarily use the buildings at 18 West 89th Street and 291 Central Park West.
 In 2012, the school added additional classrooms and athletics space by expanding into the adjoining brownstone located at 22 West 89th Street.

 Within divisions, the grades are further separated into houses: Timothy House (grades 1–5), Bentley House (grades 6–8), Franklin House (grades 9–10), and Anglo House (grades 11–12).
 A dean oversees each house.
 An executive team consisting of the Head of School and the heads of the upper, middle, and lower schools manage the academic and pastoral areas of the school.
 The Head of School works closely with the school's chancellor and vice-chancellor, who also oversee admissions and the business office.

 Admissions

 Admission to Dwight School is selective.
-Kindergarten, sixth grade, and ninth grade are Dwight's largest entry points, with forty students entering kindergarten, fifteen entering sixth grade and twenty-five entering ninth grade.
+Kindergarten, sixth grade, and ninth grade are Dwight's largest entry points, with 40 students entering kindergarten, 15 entering sixth grade and 25 entering ninth grade.
 Each year, a smaller number of students are accepted in other grades.
 Dwight offers rolling admissions for international families due to the wide range of academic calendars around the world.

 The admissions process at Dwight School is based on school reports, teacher recommendations, ERB/ISEE test results, and student/parent interviews.
-In the 1980s and 1990s, however, Dwight was often a last resort for students who had been kicked out of independent private schools in the city for various reasons—usually academic performance—but not for behavior problems.